- New Orleans, LA

 - Professional Skills

-addiction, anxiety, applied behavior analysis, behavior therapy, bipolar disorder, clinical psychology, cognitive/cognitive behavioral therapy, cultural issues, depression, diversity issues, eating disorders, ethics in professional psychology, family therapy, immigration/immigrant populations, international psychology (Germany, China), learning/learning disabilities, mental illness, mood disorders, obesity, Obsessive Compulsive disorder (OCD), parenting, phobias, positive psychology, Post-Traumatic Stress Disorder, psychopathology, psychotherapy, research design/methodology, schizophrenia, sexual offenders, sexuality, stress, suicide and self-injury, trauma, work/life balance, workplace issues
+anxiety, behavior therapy, bipolar disorder, clinical psychology, cognitive/cognitive behavioral therapy, cultural issues, depression, diversity issues, eating disorders, ethics in professional psychology, immigration/immigrant populations, mental illness, mood disorders, obesity, Obsessive Compulsive disorder (OCD), parenting, phobias, positive psychology, Post-Traumatic Stress Disorder, psychopathology, research design/methodology, schizophrenia, sexual offenders, sexuality, stress, suicide and self-injury, trauma, work/life balance, workplace issues